-The Assured Digital Microelectronics Workshop is from 9:30 a.m. to 3 p.m.
-Monday, June 21, through Friday, June 25, in the North Engineering Building.
+The Microelectronics Security Summer Workshop, which is funded by the U.S. Air Force Research Laboratory, is from 10 a.m. to 3 p.m.
+Monday, June 6, through Friday, June 10, in the North Engineering Building.
 Free lunch and parking are provided.

 The workshop is part of a $30 million project funded by the U.S. Air Force aimed at developing a pipeline of trained undergraduate engineering students with the skills to design and develop assured and trusted digital microelectronic devices and systems.

 Dr. Mohammed Niamat, professor in the Department of Electrical Engineering and Computer Science in the College of Engineering, is leading UToledo’s efforts.